 I still loved taking pictures, but I just used my smartphones for this purpose.
 And it was (and still) is absolutely great.

 Anywhere I go, I carry my mobile camera with me.

-With the increased usage of iPhone photography, my creativity got broke down.
+With the increased usage of iPhone photography, my creativity somehow faded away.
 Don't get me wrong, I really enjoy Instagram.

 However, it comes along with the same pictures, the same Lightroom pre-sets, and after a while, you've seen them all.